-Selecting the right meditation training or certification program isn’t easy.
+Selecting the right meditation certification program isn’t easy.

 Course or program descriptions often use nebulous language that doesn’t clearly define what’s actually covered.

 Even after investing several thousand in a training, many students leave with a head full of information, but no idea how to actually implement meditation into their work……or, they lack the confidence to facilitate a guided meditation confidently in public.

 Much of the confusion & disappointment surrounding this newly budding field of online and in-person trainings is caused by ambiguity of industry terms and a lack of applicable experience on the part of course/training creators.Because our society is in dire need of more guided meditation facilitators, I want to take the rest of this article to bring some clarity to some key questions & misunderstood terms.

 Here’s what we will clarify: